UPOD-datascience/CardioNER.nl/README.md

 id2labels = {0: 'disease', 1: 'medication', 2: 'procedure', 3: 'symptom'}
 ```

-This can be directly loaded into
+This can be directly loaded into huggingface datasets.